-We offer classes in Bellevue, Issaquah, Pine Lake, and the South Bellevue Community center.
+We offer classes in Bellevue, and at the Issaquah or South Bellevue Community Center.
 Our instructors are very experienced and offer a personable, sensitive, funny, and optimistic approach to life.
 You will find their teaching styles both unique and inspirational.
-We offer on-going classes throughout the school year, month to month agreements, unlimited classes throughout summer, no-competition open door policies and a friendly, yet serious atmosphere.
+We offer on-going classes throughout the school year, month to month agreements, classes throughout summer, no-competition open door policies and a friendly, yet serious atmosphere.

 Shotokan is a widely practiced, traditional style of karate developed by Gichin Funakoshi, who brought the martial art to Japan in 1922.
 There are three major focuses: